manuelpllull/Flappy-Bird-68K/README.md

 # Flappy-Bird-68K
-An implementation od¡f the famous Flappy Bird game in 68K assembly language
+An implementation of the famous Flappy Bird game in 68K assembly language.

+Tested on Easy68K emulator.